xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 `ddev import-db --src=ellisontechnologies_dev_2023-08-22T16-12-11_UTC_database.sql`

+If you import the live database, when you Configuration Sync.
+You should expect basically NO needed configs to import.

 ### To get files

 Backup the Live site using Pantheon's dashboard and then download and you can replace all the folders and files in `/web/sites/default/files/`.
 This will give you all the production images in your local environment.
 This is more reliable than running `ddev pull pantheon`.